SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Macros.md

 > Macros are always declared as `public`.
 > Because the code that declares a macro
 > is in a different module from code that uses that macro,
-> there isn't anywhere you could apply a non-public macro.
+> there isn't anywhere you could apply a nonpublic macro.

 A macro declaration defines the macro's *roles* --- the places in source code where that macro can be called,